 At its meeting in Abidjan on 17 October 2013, the EITI Board declared Cameroon Compliant to the EITI Rules.
 The Board congratulated the Government of Cameroon for its sustained commitment and leadership in the implementation of the EITI.
 The Chair of the EITI Board visited Cameroon in May 2014 to discuss a post compliance agenda, which include publication of the beneficial owner of oil, gas and mining companies, and extension of the EITI to the forestry sector.

 Cameroon completed the Validation process in accordance with the EITI Rules on 15 October 2013.
 The MSG approved the final Validation report on 14 August 2013 and submitted to the International Secretariat on 15 August 2013.
 The 2011 EITI Report, published in August 2013, addresses key requirements of the Standard, such as information on licenses, state ownership, production data, transit fees, and transfers to local government.
-The Validator concludes that Cameroon has met all the requirements, and made recomendations on the strenthening of the EITI Process.
+The Validator concluded that Cameroon has met all the requirements, and made recomendations on the strenthening of the EITI Process.

 - Innovative use of comic strips to explain the EITI